Skip to main content

 How quickly will I hear back after intake?

-A private callback is dispatched within one business day.
-Your physician reviews the intake personally before the consultation is placed on the calendar.
+A private follow-up is targeted within one business day.
+Your request is reviewed before the consultation is placed on the calendar.

 Is Apex available nationwide?